Cog hall: Tuesday till Sunday from 10 am to 6 pm

 We also carry out research on your behalf and reproduce photos and other images sources for you.
 Please contact us in advance for a price estimate.
 You can use the online contact form for this purpose or contact us by post.

-+++ Please note: Due to the relocation of our collection on the occasion of the DSM's redesign and the associated new construction of a research depot, we cannot provide any loans until further notice. +++
++++ Please note: Due to the relocation of our collection on the occasion of the DSM's redesign and the associated new construction of a research depot, we cannot provide any loans until further notice.
+Due to the move and staff shortages, we cannot process any image requests.
+We ask for your understanding.+++